T3Social/NgineS/README.md

 Extra code we post here under T3Social will be available under a GPL/AGPL or LGPL v.3 license

 ## On Envato Market Place CodeCanyon an App is available by Zamblek which could be used as an idea.
-(even it is buggy and has features which cause additional costs actually but which could be replaced easily)
+(even it is buggy and has features which cause additional costs but which could be replaced easily)

 # About used Licenses in the core code by Zamblek Team in their Envato CodeCanyon App